VXGN/Crud_with-class-Map-and-encapsulation-/README.md

 A code made by @Yosa
 from 19/12/23

-This is CRUD demo program with Classes, Map, Encapsulotion.
+This is CRUD demo program with Classes, Map, Encapsulation.